Denis McFadden

-Denis McFadden (born 1946) is an Australian hairdresser-turned-businessman and entrepreneur.
-He is the founder, chief executive officer and franchisor of Just Cuts, a hairdressing franchise company based in Australia.
+Denis McFadden (born Sydney 1946) is an Australian hairdresser-turned-businessman and entrepreneur.
+He is the founder and franchisor of Just Cuts, the largest hairdressing franchise company in the Southern Hemisphere.

+McFadden's international profile was elevated when Just Cuts secured the role of Official Hairdresser of the Sydney 2000 Olympic Games and Paralympic Games.

+During the COVID-19 pandemic, McFadden was a high profile vocal national advocate for the health and safety of stylists.

 McFadden is a member of the Franchise Council of Australia's Hall of Fame, which honours outstanding performers in the franchising industry.

 Career

-McFadden completed his hairdressing apprenticeship with a Sydney hairdresser before moving to London where he opened his first salon in the Marble Arch area, at the top of Oxford Street in the '60s.
+McFadden completed his hairdressing apprenticeship in Sydney with under master hairdressers Albert Del Grande and Robert Bunting before moving to London where he opened his first salon in the Marble Arch area at the top of Oxford Street in 1971.

-In the late ‘70s, McFadden returned to his native Australia, opening a hairdressing salon in Sydney.
-In 1983, he spotted a gap in the market for quality, well-priced haircuts with no need to make appoints and Just Cuts was born.
+In 1979, McFadden returned to Australia, opening a hairdressing salon in Sydney.
+In 1983, he identified a gap in the market for quality, well-priced haircuts without the need to make an appointment and Just Cuts was born.

-The first Just Cuts franchise was opened in 1990 and, as of October 2017, there are 200 Just Cuts salons across Australia and New Zealand.
-In 2017, the company's annual revenue was reported to be $106m, placing the company at number 436 of The Australian Financial Review’s Top 500 Private Companies of Australia.
+The first Just Cuts franchise salon was opened in 1990 and as of October 2017, there are 200 Just Cuts salons across Australia and New Zealand.
+In 2017, the company's annual revenue was reported to be $106m, placing it at number 436 of The Australian Financial Review’s Top 500 Australian Private Companies.

 Philanthropy

-In 2024 McFadden donated a cardiac defibrillator to Vanimo Hospital, West Sepik, Papua New Guinea.
-To date, McFadden's Outback Trek JustCuts "Cut-a-Rama" has raised more than $800,000 (AUD) for the Australian-based Royal Flying Doctor Service.
+To date, McFadden's Outback Trek Just Cuts "Cut-a-Rama" has raised more than $850,000 (AUD) for the Australian-based Royal Flying Doctor Service.
+In 2024, McFadden donated a cardiac defibrillator to Vanimo Hospital, West Sepik, Papua New Guinea.

 Television and book contributions

 In 2010, McFadden was one of the millionaires who featured on The Secret Millionaire Australia, a reality television show which aired on the Nine Network.
-The same year, McFadden featured in the book by Nick Gardner, How I made My First Million, 26 Self-made Millionaires Reveal the Secrets to Their Success, a collection of stories of ordinary men and women who turned a simple idea into a successful business.
+The same year, McFadden featured in the book by Nick Gardner, How I made My First Million, 26 Self-made Millionaires Reveal the Secrets to Their Success, a collection of stories of men and women who turned a simple idea into a successful business.